humdrum-tools/vhv-documentation/graphic/marks/index.md

 %}

-## Multiple marks on a single note ##
+{% include warning.html

-If more than two marks are placed on a single note, currently only one color will be shown.
+	content="If more than one mark is placed on a single note, only one color will currently be shown."
+%}